safwanahmadsaffi/learn-agentic-ai-from-low-code-to-code/00_agentic_web/panaversity-openai-vision-guide.md

 4. **Platform Risk:** Dependence on ChatGPT would be existential risk if terms change
 5. **Differentiated Experience:** The app offers a carefully designed experience that ChatGPT's general interface would diminish

-**Example:** A professional design tool like Adobe Photoshop—requires precise control, complex workflows, brand reputation matters, and the specific interface is core to the value proposition.
-Integration with ChatGPT might be useful (AI-assisted design features) but the primary experience should remain independent.
+**Example:** A professional design tool like Adobe Photoshop requires precise control, complex workflows, brand reputation matters, and the specific interface is core to the value proposition.
+Integration with ChatGPT might be useful (AI-assisted design features), but the primary experience should remain independent.

 **Strategic Recommendation:** Many businesses should pursue a hybrid approach—light integration with ChatGPT for discovery and basic features, while maintaining independent platforms for core, deep engagement.
 This provides optionality without excessive risk.